-Cratloe Wood, in County Clare, gets its name from the Irish for land of the Sally trees.
+Cratloe Wood, in County Clare, gets its name from the Irish for 'Land of Sallow Trees'.
 Beside the small village of Cratloe are the Cratloe forests, which were originally primeval oak woods.
-In the ninth century this was a Mc Namara territory and was invaded by the Men of Ulster.
-These men took from Cratloe the wood that built the roof of the royal palace of Aileach near Derry.
+In the ninth century this was a Mc Namara territory and was invaded by warriors from the Kingdom of Aileach in Ulster.
+These men took wood from Cratloe to build the roof of the royal palace of Aileach in Ulster.

-There are pleasant woodland walks and picnic tables from which to enjoy a relaxing outdoor picnic.
+There are pleasant woodland walks, a playground and picnic tables for a relaxing day out with the family.